- Delphix Managed Backups, where the Delphix Engine schedules and initiates the backups from the source database, and captures them

 Next, specify how the Delphix Engine will capture subsequent backups of the source database.

 The selected Validated Sync mode determines how often the Delphix Engine will check for new backups, and which type of backups it will check for.
-You can always force synchronization with the source database by clicking the camera icon for the dSource on its Configuration tab.
+You can always force synchronization with the source database by enabling Validated Sync Mode from the Data Management tab available under the Configuration tab for the selected dSource.

 Summary of Validated Sync Modes